 TEST/V{PP}.
 The TEST must be held at V{SS} for normal operation.
-If TEST pin is connected to a +12.5V level during the reset phase, the EPROM/OTP programming Mode is entered.
+If TEST pin is connected to a +12.5V level during the reset phase, the EPROM/ OTP programming Mode is entered.

 NMI.
 The NMI pin provides the capability for asynchronous interruption, by applying an external non maskable interrupt to the MCU.
-The NMI input is falling edge sensitive.
-It is provided with an on-chip pullup resistor and Schmitt trigger characteristics.
+The NMI input is falling edge sensitive with Schmitt trigger characteristics.
+The user can select as option the availability of an on-chip pull-up at this pin.

-PA4-PA5.
-These 2 lines are organized as one I/O port (A).
-Each line may be configured under software control as inputs with or without internal pull-up resistors, interrupt generating inputs with pull-up resistors, open-drain or push-pull outputs, analog inputs for the A/D converter.
+PA1-PA5.
+These 5 lines are organised as one I/O port (A).
+Each line may be configured under software control as inputs with or without internal pullup resistors, input with interrupt generation and pull-up resistor, open-drain or push-pull outputs.